 Never give up

 I started my own genealogy journey about 10 years ago.
-In that time I have built up a huge body of knowledge about my ancestors, and I have helped several people with their own brick walls.
+In that time I have built up a huge body of knowledge about my ancestors, and I now help other people with their brick walls.

 Despite all the experience and knowledge I have gained, I still have one or two brick walls.
 As anyone who has researched their Irish ancestors will tell you, the loss of documents in the 1922 fire at the Public Records Office left significant gaps in Ireland’s genealogical records.
 The recently launched Virtual Record Treasury addresses some of these gaps, but the absence of the 19th century censuses in particular limits the usefulness of the treasury for genealogical research.